1958 Colgate Red Raiders football team

-The 1958 Colgate Red Raiders football team was an American football team that represented Colgate University as an independent during the 1958 NCAA University Division football season.
+The 1958 Colgate Red Raiders football team was an American football team that represented Colgate University as an independent during the 1958 college football season.
 In its second season under head coach Fred Rice, the team compiled a 1–8 record.
 Robert Conklin was the team captain.

 The team played its home games at Colgate Athletic Field in Hamilton, New York.

 Schedule

 Leading players

 Statistical leaders for the 1958 Red Raiders included: